Annual General Meeting 2026

 Annual Report 2025

 We will be covering some aspects of the 2025 annual report in the campaigning updates section, but won't have time to run through it in its entirety.
-To get a full sense of the scope of our work throughout the year, and to be prepared to ask questions during the event, please read our annual report, which will be uploaded here soon.
+To get a full sense of the scope of our work throughout the year, and to be prepared to ask questions during the event, please read our 2025 annual report, which you can find here.

 AGM 2025 - Minutes